Massachusetts Tax Burden & State Budget

 How Much Do You Need to Earn to Be in the MA Top 1%?
 (2013–2022)

-We'll get a clearer picture when the IRS releases resident income data for 2023 (later this year) and migration data for 2023–2024 (likely around March 2027).
-Check back then for updates.
+We'll get a clearer picture when the IRS releases resident income data for 2023 and migration data for 2023–2024 (the IRS has indicated around March 2027).
+As of July 2026 the 2023 resident data has still not appeared; IRS Historic Table 2 remains at tax year 2022.
+Check back for updates.

 Every Year Side by Side: Income of People Leaving vs. Arriving